 Ponta do Pargo means “Dolphin Point” but the name doesn’t come from dolphins, it comes from dolphin fish that fishermen catch in these seas.

-This is the westernmost point of Madeira and there is a lighthouse that has an exhibition inside.
-The exhibition tells about all lighthouses on Madeira.
+This is the westernmost point of Madeira and there is a lighthouse that has an exhibition about that.
+In fact the exhibition tells about all lighthouses on Madeira.

-There are two lookouts (miradouros), the lighthouse and another one from where you can walk along the headland to the lighthouse.
+There are two lookouts (miradouros), the lighthouse lookout and another one from where you can walk along the headland back to the lighthouse.
 This photo is from this other miradouro:

 And this is from the lighthouse.
 The headland is on high sea cliffs that drop straight down to the sea.
 Can you bear to look down?